A Maryland Lawyer Can Help You Find a Gestational Carrier

 Once there’s a match, the attorney handles the whole process, including legal issues, and the gestational carrier is referred out for separate counsel.

 The programs focus exclusively on the matching.
-They get to know the intended parents, they advertise in their networks for the surrogates, then they interview the surrogates; they spend a lot of time figuring out the fit, and then they match them.
+They get to know the intended parents, advertise in their networks for the surrogates, and interview the surrogates.
+They spend a lot of time figuring out the fit, and then they match them.
 Then, there’s a lot of counseling and support services.
-They’re focused on … overseeing the relationship between the parties.
+They’re focused on… overseeing the relationship between the parties.

 Most of the programs charge anywhere between $15,000 and $20,000—for just their services.
 And then the surrogate is going to cost $30,000 or more.
 The attorney-run programs are a little more expensive; some of that is due to the crossover in the duties, as they’re dabbling in the matching part of it at their hourly rate.